It was probably the Printing Club where he went wrong. He developed an unhealthy interest in certain kinds of printed materials.

 Once caught, Winger didn’t fight extradition to Boise.
 But he was quoted as saying, “What’s going to make it tough will be to have to face my mother and the officials whose names I forged on the bonds.
 Gee, I’ll bet the Governor will be sore.”

 Again, the trail goes cold.
-I could find no further mention of Winger in the Statesman or any other newspaper in the region.
+I could find no further mention of Winger in the Statesman or any other regional newspaper.
 I do have a good source that indicates he married and had a son some years later.
 Winger died in 1992.

 It’s frustrating not to be able to tie up all the loose ends.
 That’s not unusual when doing research.
 Even so, I thought the story of Winger’s audacious crime was worth retelling.